rubenspgcavalcante/JS-GO/README.md

 First, how to create a new instace with this object.
 Bellow we will use the customer class as a example.

 First we create a new class Customer, wich the respective attributes, and create one object.
 Note the 'Not empty' attribute will be converted to the name Not_empty.
 All whitespaces will be turned into underline.
+Each attribute must be in the format {name, type, notNull, useCast}, the two last are optional.

     var Customer = function(){
         return new GenericObject([
-            {name: "name", type: "string", notNull: true},
-            {name: "age", type:"positive", notNull: true},
+            {name: "name", type: "string", notNull: true, useCast: true}, {name: "age", type:"positive", notNull: true},
             {name: "email", type:"email"},
             {name: "phone", type: "phone"},